 Letting the statistics above sink in (namely, it rarely freezes and the lowest precipitation is during winter with a lot of rain) you understand why hoping for a white Christmas is really a silly thing to do for the coastal-zone people.
 It happened only eleven times in the last century.
 Therefore, hiking in winter will not confront you normally with (a lot of) snow.
 If it falls, it will present you no challenge to plough through it.

 But, but, but.
 The beautiful thing of the sea climate in combination with a flat land, are the clouds, the changing light and the low skies.
 It can be truly amazing, especially when the weather is rough and not traditional 'nice'.
 The so-called low sky is truly part of the this coastal landscape.

 Do hike under the clouds!

-PS.
-With all this damp weather, salty sea winds and (former) peat lands, we do not understand why whisky distilleries haven't become a big hit.
+Note 1 – With all this damp weather, salty sea winds and (former) peat lands, we do not understand why whisky distilleries have not become a big hit.